chengwenxi/nitro/README.md

 interactive fraud proofs over WASM code.
 That means the L2 Mantle engine can be written and compiled using standard languages and tools, replacing the custom-designed language and compiler used in previous Mantle versions.
-In normal execution, validators and nodes run the Nitro engine compiled to native code, switching to WASM if a fraud proof is needed.
+In normal execution, validators and nodes run the Mantle engine compiled to native code, switching to WASM if a fraud proof is needed.
 We compile the core of Geth, the EVM engine that practically defines the Ethereum standard, right into Mantle.
 So the previous custom-built EVM emulator is replaced by Geth, the most popular and well-supported Ethereum client.